 Besides that, it's a great gaming monitor with a 144Hz refresh rate, FreeSync support, and G-SYNC compatibility.
 It also has excellent motion handling because it has a fast response time no matter the refresh rate you play at, and it even has an optional backlight strobing feature to reduce persistence blur.
 It has a 1080p resolution, so the image clarity is decent.
 If you want a higher 1440p resolution, the Samsung Odyssey G5 C27G55T is another option, but it has limited performance and costs more than $200.

 May 23, 2023: Replaced the Acer Nitro RG241Y Pbiipx with the ASUS VG248QG and renamed as 'Best Gaming Monitor Under $200' because it's better for gaming; replaced the Dell G2722HS with the MSI Optix G272 and renamed as the 'Best 27-Inch Monitor Under $200' because the Dell went up in price.

-Our recommendations are based on what we think are the best monitors under $200.
-They are adapted to be valid for most people.
+Our recommendations are based on what we think are the best monitors under $200 that are available to purchase.
+They're adapted to be valid for most people.
 Rating is based on our review, factoring in price and feedback from our visitors.

-If you would prefer the make your own decision, here is the list of all of our monitor reviews under $200.
+If you would prefer the make your own decision, here is the list of all our reviews of monitors under $200.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.